Posted on 18 November 2019, updated on 11 December 2023.

 Continuous improvement is an essential part of the DevOps world, and it applies not only to technology but also to humans.
 If you want to keep learning, it’s important to keep yourself updated on the latest technologies, tools and best practices.
 This article will help you do so: here we listed our favourites DevOps blogs, newsletters and Twitter accounts to follow.

 A quick reminder about DevOps and why you should learn about it

 For those who still find the notion of DevOps confusing, let me clear that up for you.
-The origin of DevOps lies in the problems that came up with the division of labour.
+The origin of DevOps lies in the problems that came up with the division of labor.

-The notion of DevOps, as part of the Agile trend, was first introduced in order to reconcile the interests of each team so they can work together toward a shared objective.
-If that is still not crystal clear for you, feel free to check this article about the DevOps culture to learn more about it.
+The notion of DevOps, as part of the Agile trend, was first introduced to reconcile the interests of each team so they can work together toward a shared objective.
+If that is still not crystal clear to you, feel free to check this article about the DevOps culture to learn more about it.

-Now, DevOps is not an exact science and lies on good communication: in addition to keep yourself updated on the technologies’ fast-paced evolution, it’s important to read about other people’ experiences with it.
+Now, DevOps is not an exact science and lies in good communication: in addition to keeping yourself updated on the technologies’ fast-paced evolution, it’s important to read about other people’s experiences with it.

-As the web is overflowing with information, we wrote this short article to clear your path across the DevOps’ web jungle, listing our favourites blogs, newsletter and Twitter accounts.
+As the web is overflowing with information, we wrote this short article to clear your path across the DevOps’ web jungle, listing our favorite blogs, newsletters, and Twitter accounts.

 Our top 3 blogs to read